Enhanced joint sparsity via Iterative Support Detection: Introduction and Contributions

 where $spark(A)$ is the smallest set of linearly dependent columns of $A$ \cite{JATMJ06}.
-Since (1) is NP-hard, this problem is usually relaxed with a convex alternative which is computationally efficient at the expenses of more required measurements.
+Since problem (\ref{Model:L0}) is NP-hard, it is usually relaxed with a convex alternative which is computationally efficient at the cost of more required measurements.
 Like $\ell_1$-norm being the convex relaxation of $\ell_0$-norm \cite{Candes08IRL1}, the $\ell_{2,1}$-norm is widely used as the convex replacement of $|M|$ as below:

-where $x^i \in \mathbb{R}^l$ and $x_{j} \in \mathbb{R}^n$ denote the $i$-th row and the $j$-th column of $X$, respectively.
+where $x^i \in \mathbb{R}^\ell$ and $x_{j} \in \mathbb{R}^n$ denote the $i$-th row and the $j$-th column of $X$, respectively.

+Several fast algorithms have been proposed to solve problem (\ref{eq:l21_0}) \cite{7484756} such as greedy pursuit methods, iterative shrinkage algorithm \cite{Beck09} and alternating direction method (ADM) \cite{HLXL11}.
+The greedy pursuit methods such as matching pursuit and orthogonal matching pursuit (OMP) \cite{Wimalajeewa14} tend to require fewer computations but at the expense of slightly more measurements.